Skip to content

 As part of TMA’s strategic focus on improving physician wellness, the association is partnering with the Judgment Index™ (JI) to provide members with immediate insight into strengths and obstacles that impede effective decision-making.
 The goal is to foster personal development, leadership, and resilience to support a healthy lifestyle and obtain a better balance with family, work, and home.

 This training will help you better understand best practices in death certification.
 We will share why it is important to accurately document the cause of death on the death certificate and how to use your best medical judgment to determine accurate information.
-It includes two videos featuring State Chief Medical Examiner Dr. Adele Lewis and Deputy State Medical Examiner Dr. Amy Hawes.
+This 1.5 hour course includes two videos featuring State Chief Medical Examiner Dr. Adele Lewis and Deputy State Medical Examiner Dr. Amy Hawes.

 The training is divided into two parts: